yukiohnishi/yukiohnishi.github.io/_pages/research.md

 Journal/Proceedings
 ---------

-1. **Y. Ohnishi** and F. Li, "A Bayesian nonparametric approach to mediation and spillover effects with multiple mediators in cluster-randomized trials," *Journal of the American Statistical Association*, accepted.
+1. **Y. Ohnishi** and F. Li, "A Bayesian nonparametric approach to mediation and spillover effects with multiple mediators in cluster-randomized trials," *Journal of the American Statistical Association*, 2025.

-1. **Y. Ohnishi**, B. Karmakar and A. Sabbaghi, "Degree of Interference: A General Framework for Causal Inference under Interference," *Journal of Machine Learning Research*, accepted.
+1. **Y. Ohnishi**, B. Karmakar and A. Sabbaghi, "Degree of Interference: A General Framework for Causal Inference under Interference," *Journal of Machine Learning Research*, 2025.

 1. **Y. Ohnishi**, B. Karmakar and W. Kar, "Inferring Causal Effect of a Digital Communication Strategy under a Latent Sequential Ignorability Assumption and Treatment Noncompliance," *Journal of the American Statistical Association*, 2025.